-Article VI

-Annual Statements
+Article V- Annual Statements

-Each director, principal officer and member of a committee with Governing Board delegated powers shall annually sign a statement which affirms such person:
+Each director, principal officer, and member of a committee with governing board delegated powers shall annually sign a statement which affirms such person:

-a.
-Has received a copy of the conflicts of interest policy,

-b.
-Has read and understands the policy,

-c.
-Has agreed to comply with the policy, and
+- a.
+Has received a copy of the conflicts of interest policy, - b.
+Has read and understands the policy, - c.
+Has agreed to comply with the policy, and d.

-d.
 Understands the Organization is charitable and in order to maintain its federal tax exemption, it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

-Article VII

-Periodic Reviews
+Article VI-Periodic Reviews

-To ensure the Organization operates in a manner consistent with charitable purposes and does not engage in activities that could jeopardize its tax-exempt status, periodic reviews shall be conducted.
-The periodic reviews shall, at a minimum, include the following subjects:
+To ensure the Organization operates in a manner consistent with charitable purposes and does not engage in activities that could jeopardize its tax-exempt status, periodic reviews a.

-a.
 Whether compensation arrangements and benefits are reasonable, based on competent survey information, and the result of arm's length bargaining, b.
 Whether partnerships, joint ventures, and arrangements with management organizations conform to the Organization's written policies, are properly recorded, reflect reasonable investment or payments for goods and services, further charitable purposes and do not result in inurement, impermissible private benefit or in an excess benefit transaction.